Digital-Botschafter-und-mehr/jambox-pi-gen/README.md

  5. If only a single device is registered for a local network (source IP), NODE_ID doesn't matter.
 From web browser on same local network (same source IP), urlrelay.com/go will redirect to Raspberry Pi.
  6. If >1 device exists on same local network, NODE_ID of each device should be different, then access via urlrelay.com/go?id=<NODE_ID>
  7. Recommended practice is to assign a different id to each micro SD card after flashing (i.e. NODE_ID=11), and place a label on each box with full URL "urlrelay.com/go?id=11"
+ 8. NODE_ID can be set after flashing (booting not required).
+In boot: partition, edit file /payload/etc/urlrelay/urlrelay.conf
  8. urlrelay.com deletes stale registrations after a set time (currently 30 days)

 ##### noVNC